HNK Tomislav: Kingdom of Yugoslavia (1920–1941)

-Communist Yugoslavia
+Communist Yugoslavia (1945–1992)

-During the World War II, Tomislavgrad was part of the German puppet-state Independent State of Croatia, which was divided into two demarcation zones, one occupied by Germans and the other by Italians.
+During World War II, Tomislavgrad was part of the German puppet state Independent State of Croatia, which was divided into two demarcation zones, one occupied by the Germans and the other by the Italians.
 Tomislavgrad was in the Italian zone.
 During the war, Vran played matches against the Italian regiments.

 After World War II, the communists took power.
 In accordance with the socialist ideology, Vran changed its name to Zvijezda (Star).
 This was the club's name from 1946 to 1954.
 The official kit was a red shirt and blue trousers and socks.
 Zvijezda didn't participate in the official contests, but it did play against neighbouring football clubs.
 In 1952, Zvijezda played in the Football Sub-Federal League Mostar.

 Zvijezda again changed its name on 23 August 1954 to Fudbalski klub Budućnost (Football Club Future).
 The club used this name until 1990.
 The Budućnost's colours were red and white.
 Budućnost continued to play in the Football Sub-Federal League Mostar.
 The League had 10 clubs.
-The official playground of Budućnost was now near the town's centre.
+The official Budućnost playground was now near the town centre.

-In 1958 the Football Sub-Federal League Mostar was divided into two groups – North and South, each had 6 clubs.
+In 1958, the Football Sub-Federal League Mostar was divided into two groups – North and South, each had 6 clubs.
 Budućnost was in the group North.
 The group North had six clubs.
 Budućnost ended up fourth.

-On the initiative of the sportsmen from Livno, the Football Sub-Federation Livno was formed.
+On the initiative of the sportsmen from Livno, the Football Sub-Federation of Livno was formed.
 The Football Sub-Federation Livno existed from 1959 to 1963.
 It had 6 clubs.
 In order to maintain the Sub-Federation Livno, new clubs were formed.
 Budućnost competed in the Sub-Federation Livno until 1962.